chaos-polymtl/lethe/doc/source/parameters/dem/lagrangian_physical_properties.rst

 * For a ``normal`` distribution, the ``standard deviation`` parameter should be defined to indicate the standard deviation on the particle size distribution.

 * For a ``custom`` distribution, the ``custom diameters`` parameter defines the different diameter values used when generating particles.
-The ``custom probabilities`` parameter defines the probabilities corresponding to each diameter value previously declared based on volume fraction, not on the number of particles.
+The ``custom volume fractions`` parameter defines the probabilities corresponding to each diameter value previously declared based on volume fraction.
 Both list must have the same length.

 * For a ``normal`` or a ``custom`` distribution, the ``random seed distribution`` parameter defines the random seed at which the diameters values are getting generated.